Firebase Remote Config provides lots of flexibility for how and when to

 - Don't update or switch aspects of the UI while the user is viewing or interacting with it — unless you have strong app or business reasons for doing so, like removing options related to a promotion that has just ended.

 - Don't send mass numbers of simultaneous fetch requests, which could result in the server throttling your app.
 If you need to fetch updates frequently, use real-time Remote Config.
 While the risk of throttling is low in most production scenarios, it can be an issue during active development—and real-time Remote Config is designed for this use case.
-Check out the throttling guidance for Android and Apple platforms.
+Check out the throttling guidance.

 - Don't rely on network connectivity to obtain Remote Config values.
 Do set in-app default parameter values so that your app always behaves as expected.
 You can periodically keep app and Remote Config backend default values in sync using downloaded template defaults.